What is WSL?

 - Restart your PC.

-Once you’ve rebooted, and if the installation proceeds without error, you have successfully enabled WSL on your PC.
-If you have any more problems going through these setup steps, head to our support page and drop us a line.
+Once you've rebooted, and if the installation proceeds without error, you have successfully enabled WSL on your PC.

 Salad Enterprise Linux